giprayogo/SHRY/README.rst

     git tag <next-version>  # e.g., git tag v1.1.4  # Do not forget "v" before the version number! git push origin devel --tags  # or to the new branch

-Send a pull request to the master branch on GitHub
+Send a pull request to the master branch on GitHub.
+After the pull request is approved and the devel branch is merged to the master, a GitHub Action checks if the automatic deploy works using test-pyPI (if the commit is tagged correctly, e.g., v1.1.0).

 Finally, do a new release with a release note on GitHub.
-The new release trigggers an implemented GitHub Action that automatically uploads the package to testPyPI and PyPI (if the commit is tagged correctly, e.g., v1.1.0).
+The new release trigggers an implemented GitHub Action that automatically uploads the package to PyPI (if the commit is tagged correctly, e.g., v1.1.0).

 Contributing to the project
 ---------------------------